Classic Motorcycle Build

 Battery Tray Removal

-Removing the battery tray allows better access to the rear mounting bolts.
-The two oil tank mounting bolts were loosened to give a little more clearance.
+Removing the battery tray allows better access to the rear engine mounting bolts.

 Commando battery box

-There are seven tabs and brackets that need to be unbolted.
+On this 1974 Roadster, there are seven (!) tabs and brackets that need to be unbolted.

 vintage British motorcycle repair

-This will include the long rear mount stud shown above.
+This includes the long rear mount stud (pictured above).

 motorcycle battery box

-Once all the tabs and brackets were free, tray assembly can be pulled forward, and then out the left side.
+Once all tabs and brackets are free, battery tray assembly can be pulled forward, then out the left side.

-To help reassembly, pictures were taken of how each of the three oil hoses were routed.
+To help reassembly, pictures were taken of where the three oil hoses started and ended, plus how they were routed.

 herringbone braided oil hose